- What Is Family Mediation?

 Are There Exceptions To Confidentiality In Mediation?

 Yes, we are very careful to ensure that clients have a clear understanding of what can and cannot be kept confidential in mediation.
 Prior to attending your Mediation Information and Assessment Meeting (MIAM), you will receive a summary of the exceptions to confidentiality.
 During the MIAM, we will go through this information in more detail and ask you to sign a Confidentiality Agreement, which includes details about the exceptions.
 You can read this in full here.

 Mediation Session Key Points

-Where mediation concerns finance, you are expected to disclose all your financial facts, assets, income and liabilities before arriving at settlement proposals.
-In the case of mediation about your children, you will, of course, be expected to place their upbringing and every other aspect of their future above all else.
+Concerning Children and Finance: Where mediation concerns finance, you are expected to disclose all your financial facts, assets, income, and liabilities before arriving at settlement proposals.
+In the case of mediation about your children, you will, of course, be expected to prioritize their upbringing and every other aspect of their future above all else.

-You can view more in-depth information, including the stages of mediation, benefits of mediation and frequently asked questions on our ‘About Family Mediation’ page.
+You can view more in-depth information, including the stages of mediation, benefits of mediation, and frequently asked questions on our ‘About Family Mediation’ page.